 Once you have minimised your consumption of gas and electricity for heating and set up your home to use energy in the most efficient way then the next step is to consider ways of using renewable energy.

 If you have a chimney and access to a source of logs, then a wood-burning stove is one solution (although a special flue will need to be fitted to some chimneys).
 Some stoves can even heat hot-water too.
 For many people a wood-burning stove is an excellent way of keeping warm on those occasional chilly spring and autumn days and evenings when the central-heating system is off.
 More ambitious systems use woodchip boilers for central heating and hot water or ground-source heat pumps for underfloor heating.
-To install a wood burning stove, contact The National Energy Foundation (NEF) for a list of retailers and manufacturers.
+To install a wood burning stove, see the National Energy Foundation's log pile website for a list of retailers and manufacturers.
 Or why not give a second-hand stove a home: they are virtually indestructible and sell on eBay for as little as £50!

 Solar panels to provide domestic hot-water are the best choice of renewable energy for many people but even so they depend on the availability of a suitable south-facing roof or wall.
 On 11 June 2012, the Government announced the revised details of the Renewable Heat Incentive Scheme under which householders will be paid a premium for generating solar hot water.